-Fibrous plasters mix and apply plaster to interior and exterior walls, and apply and fix plasterboard partitions, suspended ceilings, fire-rating systems, acoustic tiles, and composite wall linings to buildings.
+Fibrous plasterers mix and apply plaster to interior and exterior walls, and apply and fix plasterboard partitions, suspended ceilings, fire-rating systems, acoustic tiles, and composite wall linings to buildings.
+Fibrous plasterers insulate and fireproof materials bonded with plaster, plastic cement and similar materials.
 They also interpret building plans and liaise with clients.
-They work throughout the State, on everything from new commercial buildings in regional towns to homes in Perth's sprawling suburban areas.
-Fibrous plasterers may require registration or licensing to work in Western Australia.
+They work throughout the State, on everything from new commercial buildings in regional towns to homes in Perth's suburban areas.

 Fibrous plasterers usually work for building contractors, although some are self-employed and work independently.
 Fibrous plasterers usually work for companies that specialise in ornamental plastering.

 Fibrous plasterers work with plaster or fibrous cement board, and as such may use panel board lifters, hand tools such as collated screw guns for fixing plasterboard, sanding machines or vacuum sanders.

 Fibrous plasterers may also use ladders and scaffolding to reach high areas, and may need to wear protective clothing such as overalls, hard hats and dust masks.

 How do I become one?